nzaker/ATOMAP/doc/install.rst

 Alternatively, the WinPython HyperSpy bundle can be used.
 Firstly download and install the `WinPython HyperSpy bundle <https://github.com/hyperspy/hyperspy-bundle/releases>`_:

-After installing the bundle, there should be a folder in the start menu called "HyperSpy WinPython Bundle", and this folder should contain the "WinPython prompt".
+After installing the bundle, there should be a folder in the start menu called "HyperSpy Bundle", and this folder should contain the "WinPython prompt".
 Start the "WinPython prompt".
 This will open a terminal window called "WinPython prompt", in this window type and run: